 - Confirm that the site is protected with encryption; look for the padlock or an unbroken key at the top or bottom of the browser.

-- Purchase items with your credit card and not a debit card.
-If your debit card is compromised, a fraudster will have direct access to checking account.
+- Purchased items with your credit card and not a debit card.
+If your debit card is compromised, a fraudster will have direct access to your checking account.